BinateStation/KickStart/README.md

 }
 ```

-You can user your github user id or username as username and you can create a private access token
+You can use your github user id or username as username and you can create a private access token
-from your profile specific to read package registry.
+from your profile, specific to read package registry.

 ------------------------------------------------------------------------------------------